 Action # Mitigation Action Reason for Pursuing / Not Pursuing Recommended?
 2.1.a Perform a detailed review of flood insurance on city owned properties A flood insurance assessment will enable the City to target outreach to improve coverage.
 Yes 2.2.a Develop a voluntary property acquisition plan and program for repetitive loss areas Federal grant funding is available to support this activity and it will mitigate risk from the most vulnerable buildings.
+Yes

-Yes - Explore development of a program to assist property owners with elevation and relocation projects for residential structures Acquisition and demolition is the City's preferred mitigation alternative because elevation leaves more residual risk.
-No lands to operate more effectively.
-Natural and beneficial functions of watersheds, floodplains and wetlands include:
+Action # Mitigation Action Reason for Pursuing / Not Pursuing Recommended?
+Explore development of a program to assist property owners with elevation and relocation projects for residential structures Acquisition and demolition is the City's preferred mitigation alternative because elevation leaves more residual risk.
+No